radical-cybertools/radical.entk/doc/user_guide/adding_data.rst

 You can generate a more verbose output by setting ``RADICAL_ENTK_VERBOSE=INFO``.

-.. note:: The following script and the script in your ``share/radical.ensemblemd/user_guide/scripts`` have some additional parsing of arguments.
-This is unrelated to Ensemble Toolkit.

-The complete code is as follows:
+A look at the complete code in this section:

 .. literalinclude:: scripts/add_data.py